 Cervical cancer is a major cause of morbidity and mortality worldwide.
-It is the second largest cause of deaths due to cancer in women.
+It is the fourth leading cause of deaths due to cancer in women.
 The death toll is greatest in populations that lack cervical cancer screening programmes.

-Cervical cancer is the leading cause of cancer deaths in women in less developed regions.
 Every year 530,000 women are diagnosed with cervical cancer and more than 270,000 die from this disease.
-Incidence rates vary widely; for example, South-Central and South-East Asia have relatively high incidence rates.

 If early changes in cervical cells are detected through screening programmes, cervical cancer is curable.
 However, if undetected until late in its clinical course, it has a high death rate.

-Cervical cancer develops slowly and is linked to HPV infection.
+Cervical cancer develops slowly and is strongly linked to HPV infection, HPV is found in 99% of cervical cancer cases.
 Pre-cancerous cervical cells may not cause symptoms and by the time symptoms become apparent, it is often too late for treatment – particularly in resource-poor environments.
-HPV is found in 99% of the cervical cancer cases.

 Progression of HPV infection to cancer is slow, generally taking more than 10 years.
 Although invasive cancer is most commonly seen in women aged over 45 years, the precursor changes are detectable much earlier.